 The defined benefit obligation is dependent on factors such as age, years of service and compensation and is calculated using the projections till the retirement age of the employees.
-Management has made the assessment for the financial year ended 30 June 2021 and all gains and losses have been recognised in full in the statement of profit or loss in the year in which they occur.
+Management has made the assessment for the financial year ended 30 June 2022 and all gains and losses have been recognised in full in the consolidated statements of profit or loss and other comprehensive income in the year in which they occur.